Red-Winged Blackbird: Striking Red on the Wing Keeps Territory

 Red-Winged Blackbird General Characteristics:

-- 13 inch wingspan
+- 13-inch wingspan

 - Can eat farmed grain, but also eats farmed grain insect pests